-With Thanksgiving upon us, I wanted to share a straightforward concept that can improve your happiness quotient.
-I know it does mine.
+With Thanksgiving upon us, I wanted to share a straightforward concept that can improve your happiness quotient both at home and at work.

-This is the idea of developing the skill to pause and find gratitude for what you have going on in your life, right now!
+This is the idea of developing the skill of pausing to find gratitude in what you have going on in your life, right now!
 You can easily develop this awareness by making a habit of simply writing down these gratitude nuggets as you look for them.

 Bully, you say?
 Who has time to do that?
 You don’t have my crazy life!

 No matter how significant the difficulties are in your life, I bet you still have a lot of great and beautiful things to be grateful for going on concurrent with the challenges.
 A reason for not currently recognizing them is due to a simple lack of awareness and effort.
 This can change overnight.

 According to U.C.
 Davis Psychologist Robert Emmons, and author of Thanks!
 How the New Science of Gratitude Can Make You Happier, becoming aware of “things to be grateful for” is a habit you can develop quickly and easily.
-Just start writing down “Five things you are grateful for” every day.
+One way Emmons proposes is simply writing down “Five things you are grateful for” every day.

-According to Emmons, then, you’ll develop a “gratitude mindset” muscle.
-The more you work at it, the stronger it will become.
+According to Emmons, within several weeks, you’ll quickly develop a “gratitude mindset” muscle.
+And, like a muscle, the more you work at it, the stronger it will become.
 In short order, you see things to be grateful for everywhere.
 Soon, you’ll be noticing your own “water towers” that once recognized, you’ll never miss them again.

-Emmons found that people who do this, after just three weeks, report being significantly happier in their life.
-Because they are now looking for them, people become much keener at spotting gratitude opportunities.
+Emmons found that people who do this gratitude awareness development, after just three weeks, report being significantly happier in their life.
+Because they are now trained on what to look for, people become much keener at spotting gratitude opportunities.

 More significant, is when you look at the larger goal of being happy or feeling satisfied in life, gratitude plays an integral part in achieving both according to leaders who study this.
 Gratitude is like rocket fuel for driving the behaviors that produce long-term happiness, satisfaction, and well-being.